Last updated: 15 January, 2025.

 To ensure seamless functionality with Google Consent Mode Version 2, it is crucial to update your GTM CookieScript template to the latest version.
 This update addresses recent changes in permission settings within the GTM template, which are essential for the proper operation of Google Consent Mode Version 2.
 Delaying this update may result in compatibility issues in the Cookie Banner.
 We strongly recommend all users to make this update a priority to maintain smooth and compliant website operations.

 If businesses want to continue measuring user behavior and website performance, and get the maximum result from marketing they need to switch to Google Consent Mode v2.
-Users not using Google Consent Mode v2 by March 2024, will not be able to use Google Advertisement products and will not be able to get any new users from EEA.
+The deadline was March 2024.
+Users not using Google Consent Mode v2 in 2025, will not be able to use Google Advertisement products and will not be able to get any new users from EEA.
 It will be impossible to do remarketing in Google Ads, Floodlight, and Display.
 This would significantly affect the measurement results and the performance of advertisers remarketing and engagement campaigns.

-If you want to continue using Google Ads for your advertising in the EEA markets, you need to use a cookie banner integrated with Google Consent Mode v2 by March 2024.
+If you want to use Google Ads for your advertising in the EEA markets, you need to use a cookie banner integrated with Google Consent Mode v2.

 The main difference between Google Consent Mode and Google Consent Mode v2 is the addition of two additional consent states: ad_user_data and ad_personalization, which can be attributed to the user’s consent: